braze-inc/braze-docs/_docs/_help/release_notes/deprecations/shopify_checkout.md

 {: start="4"}
 4. On Braze, merge the user profiles on email.

-If you encounter duplicate user profiles, our [bulk merging tool](https://www.braze.com/docs/user_guide/engagement_tools/segments/user_profiles/duplicate_users#bulk-merging) is available to help streamline your data.
+If you encounter duplicate user profiles, you can use our [bulk merging tool](https://www.braze.com/docs/user_guide/engagement_tools/segments/user_profiles/duplicate_users#bulk-merging) to help streamline your data.